Ryex/pyitect/README.rst

     Bar = system.load("Bar")

-The general idea is to create a system, search some path or paths for plugins and then enable them you can of course filter `System.plugins` in some way before passing it to `System.enable_plugins`
+The general idea is to create a system, search some path or paths for plugins and then enable them you can of course filter `System.plugins` in some way before passing it to `system.enable_plugins`

+A plugin system can not be created without first creating an instance of the System class.

 Enable Plugins
 ==============